Learning Altruistic Behaviours in Reinforcement Learning without External Rewards: Conclusions

 \section{Conclusions}

-In this paper, we lay out some initial steps into developing artificial agents that learn altruistic behaviour from observations and interactions with other agents.
+We lay out some initial steps into developing artificial agents that learn altruistic behaviour from observations and interactions with other agents.
 Our experimental results demonstrate that artificial agents can behave altruistically towards other agents without knowledge of their objective or any external supervision, by actively maximizing their choice.
-However, our derived methods for estimating the choice of an agent require the relative frequency with which the agent chooses its actions to be related to the associated expected rewards, i.e. the agent must act rationally.
+This objective is justified by theoretical work on instrumental convergence, which shows that for a large proportion of rational agents this will be a useful subgoal, and thus can be leveraged to design generally altruistic agents.

 This work was motivated by a desire to address the potential negative outcomes of deploying agents that are oblivious to the values and objectives of others into the real world.
 As such, we hope that our work serves both as a baseline and facilitator for future research into value alignment in simulation settings, and as a complementary objective to standard RL that biases the behaviour towards more altruistic policies.
-In addition to the positive impacts of deployed altruistic agents outside of simulation, we remark that altruistic proxy objectives do not yet come with strict guarantees of optimizing for other agents' rewards, and we identify failure modes (sec.~\ref{sec:gridworld-evaluation}) which are hyperparameter-dependent, and which we hope provide interesting starting points for future work.
+In addition to the positive impacts of deployed altruistic agents outside of simulation, we remark that altruistic proxy objectives do not yet come with strict guarantees of optimizing for other agents' rewards, and identify failure modes (sec.~\ref{sec:gridworld-evaluation}) which are hyperparameter-dependent, and which we hope provide interesting starting points for future work.